UK breeding a generation of teenage addicts says new study

 Shockingly, 14% of teens have lied to their families to get money to fund this area of spending, with 7% having gone as far as stealing from a relative!
 Regionally the report shows that a staggering 29% of teenagers in London have either lied to or stolen from their parents to fund their vices.

-The growing number of ever-changing, ever-updating tech and gadgets available to UK teens in 2015 run alongside established potentially addictive activities such as alcohol-use and consumption of junk food – creating an environment where young people experience the compulsion to consume and engage more than they can legitimately fund, leading to desperate often risky behaviour – a hallmark of addiction.
+The growing number of ever-changing, ever-updating tech and gadgets available to UK teens in 2015 run alongside established potentially addictive activities such as alcohol-use and consumption of junk food – creating an environment where young people experience the compulsion to consume and engage more than they can legitimately fund, leading to desperate often risky behavior – a hallmark of addiction.

-The findings of this report are cause for concern and highlight a generation of young people exhibiting many of the hallmarks of addictive behaviour.
+The findings of this report are cause for concern and highlight a generation of young people exhibiting many of the hallmarks of addictive behavior.
 The explosion of technology we have seen since the late 90’s offers incredible opportunities to our youth – the constant stimulation provided by access to the internet for example can be a good or a bad thing.
 There’s a price to pay.
 This study indicates that huge numbers of young people are developing compulsions and behaviours that they’re not entirely in control of and cannot financially support.

 Dicey continues “Make no mistake – technology and social media shouldn’t be demonised – they’re incredibly engaging and useful in our everyday lives – the objective of our study was to establish whether youngsters were moving beyond "normal use" and might therefore become pre-disposed to move on to other addictions later in life.